pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 The next steps will change your system's permissions rules so that users in the plugdev group can access attached USB devices.

 If necessary, open another Terminal window with the current directory set to the project directory as explained above.
+Then type the follow commands into the Terminal:

     sudo cp BootLoaders/Boards/stm32/tools/linux/45-maple.rules /etc/udev/rules.d/
     sudo /etc/init.d/udev restart